googleapis/google-auth-library-java/README.md

 resources.

 #### Generating Downscoped Tokens

-There are two ways to generate downscoped tokens using a
+There are two ways to generate downscoped tokens using a CredentialAccessBoundary:
-CredentialAccessBoundary:

 * **Server-side (using `DownscopedCredentials`):** The client calls the Security Token Service (STS) each time a downscoped token is needed.
 This is suitable for applications where the Credential Access Boundary rules change infrequently or when a single downscoped credential is reused many times.
 A key consideration is that every rule change requires a new call to the STS.
+This approach is available within the `google-auth-library-oauth2-http` library and does not require any additional dependencies, making it simpler to integrate.
+It's a good choice if your use case doesn't demand the specific benefits of the client-side approach.

 * **Client-side (using `ClientSideCredentialAccessBoundaryFactory`):** The client retrieves cryptographic material once and then generates multiple downscoped tokens locally.
 This minimizes calls to the STS and is more efficient when Credential Access Boundary rules change frequently, as the client doesn't need to contact the STS for each rule change.
 This is also more efficient for applications that need to generate many *unique* downscoped tokens.
+This approach is available in the `google-auth-library-cab-token-generator` module.
+However, this module comes with its own set of dependencies, which can add complexity to your project.
+Consider this approach if minimizing STS calls and generating numerous unique tokens are primary concerns and you are willing to manage the additional dependencies.

 #### Server-side CAB